sabouaram/netio/README.md

 Important: This module requires administrative privileges to send and receive raw packets.
 Please ensure you run your application with the necessary permissions to avoid any permission-related issues

+Note: CGO must be enabled to use this module.
+Make sure to set the CGO_ENABLED environment variable to 1 before building/running your application to ensure proper functionality.
 ## Features

 - **Send and Receive Raw Packets**: Effortlessly send and receive raw Ethernet frames.